kammitama5/kammitama5.github.io/_posts/2018-5-29-Tuesday-May-29th.md

 - What I'm most disappointed in so far with my PT is that my two GSoC mentors told me that where I gig should set me up for success.
   They should want to bring me up to speed as much as possible, so that I can be productive, and that should be a priority.
 It hasn't felt like that *at all*.
 The difference between my two remote internships and this one is startling.
 But I guess I should be fair and give it time.
 LOL or not.
 I don't think it will matter either way; it seems like things will sort themselves out.
-Either I'll e a fit or I won't over time.
+Either I'll be a fit or I won't over time; that's really how it goes.
 Right now, one good thing going is the flexibility (ie I get to attend the three things I had previously arranged to attend; Racket School, LambdaConf and PLDI) and not having to touch any extra money I have.
 But my head is honestly just thinking about Haskell and Rust all day long.
 Plus, it feels a little bit more like nanny-ing.
 The expectation of the remote gigs is that you can do whatever, as long as you get the work done.
 Maybe when people turn 65, employers trust them?